markwylde/udp-responder/README.md

 # Udp Responder
-This library lets you broadcast and listen to messages on a network through UDP
+This library lets you broadcast and listen to messages on a network through UDP.

+It can validate a message was sent untampered at a certain time by using SHA256 hashing.

 ## How to use
 The library is a class and therefore should be used to create a new object